What is a Herniated or Bulging Disc?

 Who does Herniated or Bulging Disc Impact?

 While a herniated or bulging disc can occur in any part of the spine, they most often affect the lower back (lumbar spine) or neck (cervical spine).
-They are more common in middle-aged and older adults due to degeneration of the spine but can happen at any age.
-Factors that may increase your risk include excessive body weight, which causes extra stress on the discs in your lower back, and occupations that demand heavy lifting, pulling, pushing, bending sideways and twisting.
+These conditions are more common in middle-aged and older adults due to spine degeneration but can happen at any age.
+Factors that may increase your risk include excessive body weight, which places extra stress on the discs in your lower back, and occupations that require heavy lifting, pulling, pushing, bending sideways, and twisting.

 What are the Treatment Options for Herniated or Bulging Disc?